Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

-Figure~\ref{fig:pvx_hi_ha} compares the CO PV diagram with those derived from HI and H$\alpha$ emission.
+Figure~\ref{fig:pvx_hi_ha} compares the CO PV diagram with those derived from $\HI$ and H$\alpha$ emission.
 We extracted PV slices parallel to the midplane at different $\Delta z$ offsets.
 The H$\alpha$ PV diagram is dominated by a solid-body rotation pattern, consistent with previous results by \citet{Kamp06}.
 Notably, there is no H$\alpha$ emission at high velocities in the nuclear disk.
 In addition, the H$\alpha$ PV diagram shows a marked east-west asymmetry.
 Both characteristics can be attributed to the strong extinction in the galaxy's midplane.
 In contrast, the CO emission shows prominent high-velocity features in the nuclear disk, which progressively disappear at larger vertical distances.
-Outside the inner region, the overall shape of the CO PV diagram transitions towards a structure similar to that of the DIG at higher $\Delta z$.
-The HI emission extends to larger radial distances, particularly on the southwestern side, but exhibits a less pronounced high-velocity component in the nuclear disk.
+Outside the inner region, the overall shape of the CO PV diagram transitions \lancom{toward} a structure similar to that of the DIG at higher $\Delta z$.
+Nevertheless, since CO is not affected by extinction, a direct comparison between the two tracers is not straightforward.
+The $\HI$ emission extends to larger radial distances, particularly on the southwestern side, but exhibits a less pronounced high-velocity component in the nuclear disk.
 This fast-rotating component rapidly vanishes in slices above and, more noticeably, below the midplane, indicating that it is confined to the thin inner disk, as noted by \citet{Oosterloo07}.